MahrezBH/django-polymorphic/docs/managers.rst

 ``ArtProject.objects_ordered.all()`` will return all art projects ordered regarding their start time and ``ArtProject.objects_ordered.most_recent()`` will return the ten most recent art projects.
-.

-    Note that get_query_set is deprecated in Django 1.8 and creates warnings in Django 1.7.

 Using a Custom Queryset Class
 -----------------------------